MRSA

 How is MRSA infection diagnosed?

 Consult your doctor if you think you have an infection.
-Usually, a sample will be obtained from the infection site (e.g., the skin, blood, urine, or sputum) and sent to the laboratory for testing.
+Usually, a sample is collected from the infection site (e.g., the skin, blood, urine, or sputum) and sent to the laboratory for testing.
 If staph is isolated, more laboratory tests are needed to determine which antibiotics will be effective for treating the infection.
-If the bacteria are resistant to certain antibiotics (including oxacillin, penicillin, and amoxicillin), a diagnosis of MRSA is made.
+If the bacteria are resistant to certain antibiotics, a diagnosis of MRSA is made.

 What is the treatment for MRSA and other staph infections?

-Many staph skin infections, including those caused by MRSA, can be treated with appropriate wound care by keeping them clean and covering them with bandages.
+Many staph skin infections, including those caused by MRSA, can be treated with appropriate wound care.
+It is important to keep wounds clean and cover them with a bandage.
 Additional treatment from a healthcare provider is needed if wounds are not healing properly or are draining.
 Finding infections early and getting proper care make it less likely that the infection will become severe.
-Sometimes antibiotics (not related to penicillin) can be prescribed by your healthcare provider.
+While MRSA can be resistant to several antibiotics, there are antibiotics available to treat MRSA infections.
 If antibiotics are prescribed, it is very important to finish taking all the pills and to call your doctor if the infection does not get better.
-More serious infections, like those in the blood, or surgical wound infections, might require hospitalization or the use of intravenous (IV) antibiotics.
+More serious infections, like those in the blood or surgical wound infections, might require hospitalization or the use of intravenous (IV) antibiotics.

 Except in special circumstances, treatment is not needed for people who carry MRSA but do not have any symptoms.